henricm/ha-ferroamp/README.md

 This integration will add lots of sensors for the installed hardware with the prefix `<integration name>_`.
 For the SSO and ESO sensors, they will include the id of the SSO or ESO unit, eg `sensor.ferroamp_sso_123456_pv_string_power`.

-I'm also still figuring out what some of the sensors actually are, since the Ferroamp API documentaiton still seems to be incomplete in some areas.
+I'm also still figuring out what some of the sensors actually are, since the Ferroamp API documentation still seems to be incomplete in some areas.

 ## Upgrading from a version before config flow was implemented